Skip to main content

 • Wedge lights on posts

-Lights are a great option and available for all deck projects.
+Lights are a great option and are available for all deck projects.

 3. Expand your outdoor living space with Trex RainEscape